 First things first, investing should help you meet your personal objective.

 Keep that thought in the back of your mind when assessing any investment opportunity.
-Regardless of how exciting, cutting edge or interesting the proposition might be to you, you have to remember what your big-picture goal is and whether this opportunity will help you get there.
+Regardless of how exciting, cutting edge or interesting the proposition might be, you have to remember what your big-picture goal is and whether this opportunity will help you get there.

 Investments are products just as much as a car or washing machine is a product.
 You’d always choose a make and model that suits your circumstances wouldn’t you?
 It should be no different when it comes to the investment product.

 All too often the brochures promoting investment products gloss over the risks and pass the responsibility to you to get independent legal, tax and financial advice.
-It is your responsibility to consider the risks.
-Ask for the Investment Memorandum and go through it forensically, particularly if it’s new technology, or a new investment type.
-Going back to the car analogy – say you’re considering a Tesla solar-powered car – you’d want to know the risks inside out before you made a purchase.
+It is your responsibility to consider the risks, and you will be asked to sign something to this effect.

 Remember that fees and charges reduce your return, if there is one, so it is very important to know what they are.
 Fees for investment funds wrapped up by life companies can cost up to 3% per year.
 If your fund grows by 3%, your net return is nil.
 Take inflation into consideration, you have now lost money on your investment.

 It’s also important for you to know how much the salesperson is making by way of commission.
 You may feel happy that he or she is being paid a fee by the investment company – it’s not coming out of your fund after all.
 Be under no illusion; you are paying for these commissions in your fees.

 4. Are there fees associated with early withdrawal?

 If you don’t have a rainy day fund and some kind of disaster falls, you may need to access the investment.
 Is there a penalty for cashing it in, or partly encashing it, prematurely?

 5. Is there any gearing or lending involved?